mchlggr/aws-saas-factory-ref-solution-serverless-saas/README.md

 - Make sure you have the latest version of [git-remote-codecommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-git-remote-codecommit.html) installed.
 - Make sure that you have Node 18 or above.

+## Generating Local SSL Certificates for Local Development
+Open `cd ./clients/certs` and run `./generate-local-certs.sh` to generate a self-signed SSL certificate for your local development server.
+This will create a self-signed certificate self-signed.crt and a corresponding private key self-signed.key in a directory named certs.

+***Important Notes:***

+- ***Do NOT use these certificates in production.
+Self-signed certificates are intended for development purposes only.***
+- ***Avoid committing the certificates to source control for security reasons.***

 ## Deploying

 To deploy this reference solution run below script.
 Replace the "test@example.com" email address with yours.
 This email address will be used to setup an admin user in the control plane of this reference solution.